NoahNaiman/Fundamentals/README.md

 # Philosophy
 Towards the end of my very first technical interview two years ago, I was asked about Binary Search Trees.
-I had been getting by the entire interview by rattling off standard textbook answers about everything.
+Up until that point I had been getting by through rattling off standard textbook answers about everything.
 But when I was asked to actually implement a very basic and essential data structure, I fumbled hard.
 And it was _embarrasing_.

-Since then I have become a firm believer in the idea that, if you truly want to understand something you must take it apart and put it back together.
+Since then I have become a firm believer in the idea that if you truly want to understand something you must take it apart and put it back together.
 What I have tried to do with this project is to create a comprehensive collection of Computer